 That’s about how many extra hours a day I’d like right now.
-Then I’d feel like I had enough time complete all my unfinished jobs and then leaf through my growing stash of magazines.
+Then I’d feel like I had enough time to complete all my unfinished jobs and then lounge around leafing through my growing stash of magazines.

 Whenever I feel as if I have no time, I know it’s time to review what I’m doing with my time.

-Even though I really want more time to do things.
-Sometimes, it’s better to spend more time doing things that keep me energised, which may not necessarily be on my to do list.
+Even though I feel as if really want more time to do things.
+I know that sometimes, it’s better to spend more time doing things that keep me energised, which may not necessarily be on my overflowing to do list.

 One good way to review what I’m doing with my time is to track it.
 It’s something I’ve done sporadically over the years, but recently came across Laura Vanderkam’s Time Tracking Challenge which got me thinking about it again.
 Today’s post shares some useful tips to make time tracking as accurate and useful as possible, and help you get the most out of the data when you review.

 1 | Be Honest

 It can feel painful to write down that you’ve spent three hours mindlessly surfing the net, with no recollection of any specific websites.
 However, the purpose of time tracking is to record what you’ve done, no need to judge it.
 Analysing why you’ve spent your time in that way and making plans to change it can come later.

 It can be easy to go a few hours, especially the first time you track your time, without recording anything.
 Then you have to resort to guessing which makes your time log less accurate.
 The best way to avoid this is to have triggers that frequently remind you to record your activities.
 This could be a simple beep every 15 minutes from your phone.
 You could also use a regular activity that happens a few times during the day to remind you.